SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout-archives.md

 ## Steps

 You can add a new section tab on any main cards you like.
-Depending on the main card chosen, you can add a new tab with contents of: Document, Appointment, Product, Project, Project member, Sale, Sale stakeholder, Request, Contact and Relation.
+Depending on the main card chosen, you can add a new tab with contents of: Document, Appointment, Product, Project, Project member, Sale, Sale stakeholder, Request, Contact, and Relation.

 ![Select the type of content you want to show in the section tab -screenshot][img5]